adelpro/MERN-auth-roles-boilerplate/README.md

 ✓ Password Hashing

+### How to run

-To run the code execute this command
+to run the code execute this command

 ```
   cd backend